gmarty/grunt-closure-compiler/README.md

 ant
 ```

-When creating the `CLOSURE_PATH` environment vairable, make sure to have it point to the `closure-compiler` dir created earlier (and not to the `build` subdirectory where the jar is located).
+When creating the `CLOSURE_PATH` environment variable, make sure to have it point to the `closure-compiler` dir created earlier (and not to the `build` subdirectory where the jar is located).

 This method is preferred because doing so make it possible to use easily contributed externs.
 In case you're wondering, Closure Compiler utilizes continuous integration, so it's unlikely to break.

 ### `js` property

-This task is a [multi task][types_of_tasks], you can specify several targets.
+This task is a [multi task][https://github.com/cowboy/grunt/blob/master/docs/types_of_tasks.md], you can specify several targets.
 The task can minify many scripts at a time.

 `js` can be an array if you need to concatenate several files to a target.